ship-nix/docs/src/intro/nix.md

 - [Nix language reference](https://nixos.org/manual/nix/stable/language/index.html)

-## NixOs
+## NixOS

-NixOs is the Linux distribution that ship-nix uses on all servers.
+NixOS is the Linux distribution that ship-nix uses on all servers.

 <blockquote><p>NixOS is a Linux distribution built on top of the Nix package manager.
 It uses declarative configuration and allows reliable system upgrades.</p>
 <a target="_blank" href="https://en.wikipedia.org/wiki/NixOS">NixOS on Wikipedia</a>